nyxnor/onionjuggler/README.md

 #### Which shell to use?

-The best performance (most reliant, fastest and lightweight) you can get using these script is calling them with `sh` (not an actual shell.
-On Debian, `/bin/sh` has a symbolic-link pointing to `/bin/dash` (Debian Alquimist SHell):
+The best performance (most reliant, fastest and lightweight) you can get using these script is calling them with `sh` (not an actual shell, `/bin/sh` is symlinked to the distribution choice of POSIX compliant shell.
+FreeBSD and NetBSD uses `ash`, OpenBSD uses `ksh`,Debian uses `dash`:
+`ls -l /bin/sh`:
 ```sh
 /bin/sh -> dash
 ```